 Another idea is a Vegetable Couscous Salad.
 Fluffy couscous pasta with crispy garden vegetables, and fruit, dressed with white wine vinegar and extra virgin olive oil dressing.
 It adds a salty and tart bite to your meal.

-An easy make-ahead cake is this Easy Refrigerator Cake.
+Crunched for time?
+An easy make-ahead cake is this Easy Coconut Refrigerator Cake.

 Looking for a healthier option?
 Consider this Moist Pumpkin Cake or Rustic Apple Cake.
 Serve either with a scoop of ice cream or a dollop of whipped cream.